kit678/VoiceAgentPlanner/memory-bank/PRD.md

 ### Technical Implementation
 - [ ] What's our strategy for handling prolonged Zapier API outages?
+- **Voice Input Validation**: How will the system handle ambiguous or unclear voice commands?
+(Addressed by Pipecat's function calling and schema validation)
 - [ ] How will we implement offline capabilities for core functionality?
 - [ ] What performance monitoring will we implement for Electron main process?
 - [ ] Backup plan if Google Speech-to-Text free tier limits are exceeded?